Ansalos/Graduation-Project/README.md

 - Implements the classic **Warnsdorff** strategy:
 - Always move the knight to the square from which the knight has the **fewest** onward moves.
-- Often finds complete tours on many boards **quickly** and efficiently.
+- Often finds complete tours on many boards **quickly**, mainly efficiently with smaller boards.
 - Results in a near-perfect or perfect coverage in many cases.

 ### Mode 4: MCTS vs. Warnsdorff